 Numbering Systems and Tag Database – Video

-Right clicking on the instruction will bring up a menu that will allow you to add to your favourites.
+Right-clicking on the instruction will bring up a menu that will allow you to add to your favorites.

 Click Add to Favourites.